 - How to use the customer journey map effectively

-- Use a customer experience platform
+- Use an experience marketing platform

 The customer journey is all the ways that customers get a chance to interact with your business, from discovery to purchase.
 Understanding what draws customers to your business and what steps they take before purchasing will help you better understand your customer journey.